 Content Disclosure: None

-Access information: This video training was updated in October of 2022 and will be updated every five years.
+Access information: This video training was updated in October of 2022.
 Course available for ASHA CEUs beginning November 22, 2022.

 To ensure Learners successfully achieve the Learning Outcomes above and to satisfy the completion requirements and continuing education credits, all attendees are expected to watch the webinar course in its entirety.
 Attendees are required to complete an attestation that they viewed the entire webinar course.
 This course is not offered for partial credit.
 Click for full policy for attendance